zunderscore/StardewWebApi/README.md

 - `/action/passOut`: Fully drains the player's energy/stamina, causing them to pass out
 - `/action/fullyHeal`: Fully refills the player's health
 - `/action/knockOut`: Fully drains the player's health, causing them to be knocked out/die
-- `/action/giveMoney`: Gives money to/takes money away from the player
+- `/action/giveMoney/{amount}`: Gives money to/takes money away from the player
-- `/action/giveItem`: Attempts to add the specified item to the player's inventory
+- `/action/giveItem/name/{itemName}`: Attempts to add the specified item to the player's inventory, using the item's display name
+- `/action/giveItem/id/{itemId}`: Same as above, but using the item's fully qualified ID (e.g. `(F)1365`) instead
-- `/action/warpPlayer`: Warps the player to the specified location
+- `/action/warpPlayer/{location}`: Warps the player to the specified location
-- `/action/petFarmAnimal`: Pets the named farm animal (i.e. chickens, cows, etc., but not pets like dogs, cats, or turtles)
+- `/action/petFarmAnimal/{name}`: Pets the named farm animal (i.e. chickens, cows, etc., but not pets like dogs, cats, or turtles)

 ## Events